National Bank of Commerce in New York: History

+1861 was the Bank of Commerce in New York the agent for the Chicago, Burlington and Quincy Railroad Company.

 On January 1, 1839, the articles of association established the Bank of Commerce.
 Before it opened to receive deposits on April 3, 1839, in the basement of the Merchants' Exchange, it had already subscribed $500,000 of its capital to a New York State loan for widening and deepening the Erie Canal.
 The original authorized capital of the bank was $5,000,000, of which $1,505,000 was taken up by the founders with the remainder publicly offered.
 The first president of the bank was Samuel Ward of Prime, Ward & King.

 The first annual meeting was in May 1839 and was held by 565 stockholders.
 The original directors of the bank were: James Brown, Isaac Carow, James Donaldson, Archibald Gracie, James Kent, Robert B. Minturn, Russell H. Nevins, Pelatiah Perit, John Rathbone Jr., Robert Ray, Samuel B. Ruggles, Charles H. Russell, John Austin Stevens, Jonathan Sturges, Peter Gerard Stuyvesant, Samuel Ward, and Stephen Whitney.
 After Ward's death on November 27, 1839, John Austin Stevens took over as president of the bank.

 At the time of the National Banking Acts of 1863 and 1864, the Bank of Commerce was the largest bank in the country.
 Charles Handy Russell, a dry goods merchant with Charles H. Russell & Co., succeeded Stevens as president in 1865 when the bank was converted to the National Bank of Commerce of New York.
 In 1859, Robert Lenox Kennedy was elected a director and, in 1868, he began serving as the bank's fourth president.
 He retired from the presidency in 1878 but remained involved as vice-president of the Bank under his successor Henry F. Vail (who had previously founded the Bank of the Republic with Gazaway Bugg Lamar).